NiclO1337/pp5-cats-vs-dogs/README.md

 #### Cloning the project

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, [TODO](TODO) or your forked copy.
+2. Go to the repository for this project, [link](https://github.com/NiclO1337/pp5-cats-vs-dogs) or your forked copy.
 <br>(*Hold Ctrl (or Cmd) and click to open in a new window.*)

 3. Click on the code button, select whether you would like to clone with HTTPS, SSH, or GitHub CLI, and copy the link shown.